 The building code in most towns state that "Every sleeping room shall have at least one openable window or exterior door approved for emergency egress or rescue.
 The units must be operable from the inside to a full clear opening without the use of a key or tool.
 Where windows are provided as a means of egress or rescue they shall have a sill height of not more than 44 inches (1118 mm) above the floor."

-While each town may have specific guidelines, we highly recommend that the Home Owner check with the Town’s Building Department for specifics.
+Because each town may have specific guidelines, we highly recommend that the Home Owner check with the Town’s Building Department for specifics.
 In the meantime, let the Cellar Entry Specialists at CT Cellar Doors, give you a complete and detailed estimate for your egress/rescue window project.

-CT Cellar Doors has installed countless numbers of Egress window systems which were code compliant and cost effective
+CT Cellar Doors has installed countless numbers of Egress window systems which were code compliant and cost effective.

 An egress window is a window that is required in specific locations in a dwelling and is intended to provide an emergency means of exiting a dwelling.
-Windows must meet specific size and requirements to qualify as an egress window.
+Windows must meet specific size requirements to qualify as an egress window.

 Where Are Egress Windows Required?